geopolitis/GPT-playground/README.md

 - The script caches API responses to avoid making redundant requests.
 Cached responses are stored in a pickle file specified by `cache_path`.
 If the script is run again with the same query, the cached response will be used instead of making a new API request.
 - The script uses OpenAI's text-davinci-003 model for question answering, but other models can be used by changing the `model_name` parameter in `OpenAI()`.

+Here's a brief overview of what each function in the script does:

+- ']`read_from_web()` Reads content from a given web page URL (default: None) using the WebBaseLoader module from langchain.document_loaders.
+- `read_from_PDF():` Reads all PDF files in the document store directory specified by the DOCUMENT_STORE_DIRECTORY environment variable, using the PyPDFLoader module from langchain.document_loaders.
+- `split_text():` Splits the raw text into smaller chunks of text using the CharacterTextSplitter module from langchain.text_splitter.
+- `create_embeddings():` Generates OpenAI embeddings for each text chunk using the OpenAIEmbeddings module from langchain.embeddings.
+- `read_embeddings():` Reads the embeddings from file.
+- `create_index():` Creates a FAISS index for the embeddings using the FAISS module from langchain.vectorstores.
+- `search_documents():` Searches the documents for a given query using the FAISS index generated in the previous step and returns a list of documents.
+- `answer_question():` Uses OpenAI's GPT model to answer the given question using the documents returned in the previous step and returns the answer.
+- `main():` Runs the entire process and allows the user to input the web page URL and the question they want to ask.

+## Disclaimer
+This project is experimental and provided as-is, without any warranty or guarantee of its effectiveness, suitability or reliability.
+The developers and contributors of this project will not be held responsible for any damage, loss or disruption of data, equipment or business that may arise from the use of this project.
+Use it at your own risk.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.